ESG INSIGHTS FOR PRIVATE COMPANIES

 In our view, businesses create shareholder value by appointing directors who foster healthy debate in the boardroom, develop constructive relationships with management, and bring an array of relevant skills and experience.
 This requires boards to elect highly qualified directors who contribute insights from a broad range of perspectives.
 We understand that board composition is a complex topic and use the below considerations as a starting place in our analysis.

 • Diversity of thought and experience in the boardroom.
-While we cannot know the variety of views each director currently brings to the boardroom, we generally believe no board should be comprised of directors from a single industry, skill set, gender, or ethnicity.
+While we cannot know the variety of views each director currently brings to the boardroom, we generally believe no board should be comprised of directors who all share the same background, experience, and personal characteristics (e.g., gender, race, ethnicity, and age).
 We encourage companies to disclose the diverse attributes of their board and communicate their strategies and goals for fostering a diverse board.
 Where we feel a company board lacks diversity, we may choose to vote against the chair (or a member) of the committee responsible for director nominations.

 • Independent oversight.
 Independent voices in the boardroom are necessary to ensure appropriate management oversight.
 In our view, two-thirds of directors should be independent at US companies.
 We favor separate CEO and chair roles and an independent chair as the preferred structure for board leadership to help ensure objective evaluation and compensation of top management.
 We believe key committees, especially the chairs, should be independent, and may vote against nominating committee chairs (or members) where we feel independent oversight is lacking.
 Failing the presence of an independent chair, we think a strong lead independent director is imperative.